 Its been a long and hot day.
 Our truck is equipped with a 100 litre water tank and a shower and I decide to ablute.
 The tarpaulin is set up, the shower is cranked and I disrobe.
 There is a measure of disbelief in the assembled ranks that I don’t seem to care one jot that the campers on both sides are able to view me cavorting naked in the shower.
 I point out that if a normal naked body bothers them it is their problem not mine.

-Because it is one of the longer walks there are few people along the trail and when we arrive at the end of Whipsnake Gorge the only other people are a Swiss-German family to whom we provide some light entertainment.
+Because it is one of the longer walks there are few people along the trail and when we arrive at the end of Whipsnake Gorge the only other people are a Swiss-German family for whom we provide some light entertainment with the ensuring paranoid conversation.

 We are back at the car in mid-afternoon and head back to camp.
 Along the way a couple of photo stops are made and at one I climb on the bonnet which leads to a couple of temporary dents in it.
 Kaylee is unamused and I end in the doghouse.
 The rest of the trip is passed in a mixture of strained silence and conversational attempts to ignore the opprobrium that has descended on me.
 Kaylee thinks I am an irresponsible idiot and I think it’s a car.

-Our final morning features the obligatory helicopter ride.
-This has been the source of some debate but we have eventually opted for a contingent of three, with Jill guarding Beyonce, and a duration of 18 minutes which is the shortest trip one can buy.
+Our final morning features the apparently obligatory helicopter ride which features in all the advertising for Purnululu.
+The proposal to do the helicopter ride has been the source of some debate but we have eventually opted for a contingent of three, with Jill guarding Beyonce, and a duration of 18 minutes which is the shortest trip one can buy.
 Kaylee is a reluctant passenger.

 Despite reservations, the chopper ride is a raging success.
 There are no doors on the helicopter so one almost has a sensation of being outside.
 It’s only from above that one can really appreciate the scale of Purnululu which, amazingly was only discovered by the tourist industry and wider world in the 1970s when a local grazier took a TV crew for trip over the landscape.